MicrosoftDocs/win32/desktop-src/WmiSdk/setting-up-the-wmi-snmp-environment.md

 ---
-Description: 'Communicating with a network device using the WMI SNMP interface requires the configuration of the device, SNMP, and WMI services.
-The information in this topic explains how to set up the WMI SNMP environment.'
+Description: Communicating with a network device using the WMI SNMP interface requires the configuration of the device, SNMP, and WMI services.
+The information in this topic explains how to set up the WMI SNMP environment.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: '8074175a-af66-49b2-9723-dfb38a08fb63'
+ms.assetid: 8074175a-af66-49b2-9723-dfb38a08fb63
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'windows-management-instrumentation'
+ms.technology: windows-management-instrumentation
 ms.tgt_platform: multiple
-title: Setting up the WMI SNMP Environment
+title: Setting up the WMI SNMP Environment ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
 ---

 # Setting up the WMI SNMP Environment